meleu/bootcamp-gostack-desafio-01/README.md

 ## :rocket: About

-Create, from scratch, an aplication to store projects and your tasks using [Express](https://expressjs.com/pt-br/).
+Create, from scratch, the backend for an application to store projects and your tasks using [Express](https://expressjs.com/pt-br/).

 This is a challenge from the 1st module of [GoStack bootcamp, from Rocketseat](https://rocketseat.com.br/gostack).
 It's a really intesive Node.js, React and React Native training I ([@meleu](https://github.com/meleu)) took in January/2020.